 How do I treat a scratch on my eyeball?

-- Damaged or badly fitted contact lenses, as well as improper sterilization and leaving a lens in for too long
+- Improper sterilization or leaving a contact lens in for too long

 - Tiny objects and bits of debris, such as dirt, insects, or sand

-- Larger foreign objects, such as fingernails, toys, sheets of paper, balls and other sports gear, combs, or tree branches
+- Larger foreign objects, such as fingernails, toys, sheets of paper, sports gear, combs, or tree branches

-For more information on eye health, take a peek at the National Eye Institute, part of the National Institutes of Health (NIH).
+If this information has opened your eyes to a new interest in optimal ocular health in general, you might be interested in taking a peek at the National Eye Institute, part of the National Institutes of Health (NIH).

 Here's lookin' at you,